 What each of us needs in our own marriage is something to defeat our selfishness.
 On more than one occasion I can recall wanting to be angry at Barbara and yet at the same time facing the realization that my life is a temple of God, that the Holy Spirit lives in me with the same power that raised Christ from the dead.
 The Spirit helps me control my temper, impatience, and my desire to say things I would later regret.

 I still fail, but I have found that as I inwardly yield my will to God, the fruit of the Spirit grows within me.
 Isn't it interesting that the deeds of the flesh listed in Galatians 5:19-21—immorality, impurity, strife, jealousy, drunkenness, etc.—produce isolation in marriage?
-But as we submit to Holy Spirit's control of our lives, the fruit of the Spirit—love, joy, peace, patience, etc.—move us toward oneness.
+But as we submit to the Holy Spirit's control of our lives, the fruit of the Spirit—love, joy, peace, patience, etc.—moves us toward oneness.

-The dreaded "D" word
+The dreaded "D-word"

-There is so much more to learn about how to defeat isolation in marriage, but let me leave you with this exhortation: Don't use the "D" word!
+There is so much more to learn about how to defeat isolation in marriage, but let me leave you with this exhortation: Don't use the "D-word"!
 Don't even think of divorce.
 Too many marriages begin to unravel when one of the spouses mentally entertains the possibility of divorce.